7 Tips for Evaluating a Color Label Printer

 Be the judge

 All label printers list a specification for “resolution”, but this does not necessarily imply “print quality”.
 “What resolution should I be looking for?” is a notoriously difficult question to answer, given there’s often some trade-off between print quality and print speed.
-In addition to the physical dot size produced by the label printer, the halftone printing algorithm, substrate material, and ink set each has a tremendous bearing on the appearance and color gamut of the printed label.
+In addition to the physical dot size produced by the label printer, the halftone printing algorithm, substrate material, and ink set each have a tremendous bearing on the appearance and color gamut of the printed label.
 So, when comparing 1200 dpi to 1600 dpi to 2400 dpi, your own perception of quality is much more accurate than the technical specification.

 5. Ask how much it costs to print your roll of labels